How to take a professional headshot at home - or anywhere else you are.

 - Sharpness / Clarity: Depending on what camera or device you're using, your photos might not be as crisp as you'd like.
 By adjusting the sharpness or clarity you can add a little more focus to yourself.
 However, note that if your photo is blurry overall, this don’t solve it.

 PS.
-We’ve put a together a resource that walks you through taking a great headshot using our new virtual headshots platform: Studio.
-If you happen to be using Snapbar Studio to take a headshot, you can find that step-by-step guide here: https://snapbar.com/studio-resource
+We’ve put a together a resource that walks you through taking a great headshot using our new virtual professional headshots platform.
+If you need team headshots then consider our Snapbar Studio platform, and for more tips on capturing a good headshot, check out the video below or view our step-by-step headshot guide.